farhad-99/farhad-99.github.io/_portfolio/SFSORT.md

 excerpt: "Bachelor thesis project "
 collection: Projects
 ---
-<b>Supervised with Prof.Mohammadzade, Deep Learning Lab, Sharif University of Technology </b>
+<b>Supervised by Prof.Mohammadzade, Deep Learning Lab, Sharif University of Technology </b>

 First, fine tuning YOLO for CCTV videos in order to have a more accurate detection of peoplepresence in videos.